KIT-IAI/GeneratingSyntheticEnergyPowerAnomalies/README.md

 ## Generate Synthetic Anomalies

+Finally, you can generate synthetic anomalies for power or energy time series.

+### Input

-Finally, you can generate synthetic anomalies for power or energy time series by running the generation with `python generate_anomalies.py name_csv_file selected_column energy_or_power` with the default parameters described in Table 3 in the paper.
+To generate synthetic anomalies, run the generation with `python generate_anomalies.py name_csv_file selected_column energy_or_power` to use some default parameters from Table 3 in the paper.
 With the data described above, an exemplary generation command for the column "MT_321" could be `python generate_anomalies.py LD2011_2014.txt "MT_321" "power"
 `.